 While earning your BSN might not be required by your employer, it is a worthwhile investment that can help you stay competitive in the field.
 According to data from the American Association of Colleges of Nursing, 45 percent of hospitals and other healthcare settings are requiring new hires to have a bachelor’s degree in nursing, and nearly 90 percent express a strong preference for BSN-educated nurses.

 Discover the biggest differences between BSN vs. ADN, including pay, patient outcomes, NCLEX pass rates, and much more.

 What is the job outlook for BSN-prepared registered nurses?

 BSN-prepared nurses are most desirable in the job market for registered nurses.
-Registered nurse positions are expected to grow by as much as 15 percent through 2026, adding more than 400,000 new jobs.
+Registered nurse positions are expected to grow 7 percent through 2029, adding more than 200,000 new jobs.

 Additionally, as more new nurses join the workforce, healthcare organizations must rely on skilled and experienced nursing leaders to guide them in achieving the highest quality of care.
 For many BSN nurses, this opens up the opportunity to move into leadership positions or specialized roles, including becoming a pediatric nurse, traveling nurse, surgical/perioperative nurse, oncology nurse or advance to a master’s degree program to grow into higher paying specialties.

 What skills set the BSN-prepared nurse apart from other registered nurses?